ivqueiroga/JumpMan/README.md

 ## Next-Steps

-- [ ] Bluetooth and/or Wireless implementation, for controlling, with Pixel Board React Native App
+- [ ] Bluetooth and/or Wireless implementation, for controlling, with Pixel Frame React Native App